 If you are having a medical emergency, call 911 and tell the operator you may have COVID-19.

-Good personal hygiene is the best defense against COVID-19 and other flu-like illnesses.
+Good personal hygiene is another defense against COVID-19 and other flu-like illnesses.
 Please follow these preventive steps recommended by the CDC:

 Stay home if you have respiratory or influenza-like symptoms, and call your doctor or the Student Health Center (310-243-3629) for medical guidance before visiting either facility.